joakimk/toniq/README.md

 * Implement your own locking, or contribute some such thing to this library.

 I tend to prefer the first alternative in whenever possible.

-### What happens if the persistence format changes?

-There is code in place to automatically [migrate](lib/toniq/job.ex) old versions of jobs.

 ## Todo for 1.0